CSpanias/cspanias.github.io/_posts/2024-01-02-PS - Information disclosure.md

     ![](lab4_solved.png)

-## Version control history
+### Version control history

 Virtually all websites are developed using some form of version control system, such as Git.
 By default, a Git project stores all of its version control data in a folder called `.git`.
 Occasionally, websites expose this directory in the production environment.
 In this case, we might be able to access it by simply browsing to `/.git`.

 While it is often impractical to manually browse the raw file structure and contents, there are various methods for the downloading the entire `.git` directory which may include logs containing committed changes and other interesting info.
 This might not give us access to the full source code, but comparing the diff will allow you to read small snippets of code and we might be lucky in finding sensitive data hard-coded within some changed lines.

-> Try Hack Me's [Git Happens](https://cspanias.github.io/posts/THM-Git-Happens/) machine.
+> Practice: Try Hack Me's [Git Happens](https://cspanias.github.io/posts/THM-Git-Happens/) machine.

-## Lab: Information disclosure in version control history
+### Lab: Information disclosure in version control history

 > **Objective**: _This lab discloses sensitive information via its version control history.
 To solve the lab, obtain the password for the `administrator` user then log in and delete the user `carlos`._